Smeat/GW2Overlay/README.md

 ### BUGS
  * Vulkan specific
    * For the first seconds after creating the new command buffers (when switching the displayed POIs) the overlay lags behind.
-After that it works perfectly
+After that it works perfectly.
+This seems to be a problem with the fences.
    * If you encounter any visual related bugs/crashes when using vulkan, please start the program with `--validation` (for the very slim chance someone other than me is using this program)
+ * The WvW API bufferes the results, so the displayed values might be wrong.
+Nothing I can do
+ * Some Traits don't have all the required information as in the game.
+Again nothing I can do

  ![screenshot](https://user-images.githubusercontent.com/1054449/90751525-89bd8880-e2d6-11ea-9985-2ffa561d9049.png)